 College of Health and Human Services

 The purpose of the interdisciplinary disability minor is to prepare undergraduate students to apply their unique disciplinary skills to work with and support individuals with disabilities and their families to become fully engaged members of their communities, and to improve their quality of life.
 The minor also helps to prepare students to work in an interdisciplinary service delivery environment.
 A secondary purpose is to create a core group of interdisciplinary faculty to work collaboratively with students on issues related to disability.
-The 20 credit-hours curriculum consists of two required 4-credit courses and three to six elective 2-4–credit courses.
+The 20-credit hours curriculum consists of five to eight courses including a writing intensive course from the student’s major.
 The minor offers students a unique opportunity to explore disability from several vantage points, including an overview of the disability experience, societal barriers individuals face, service delivery systems, disciplinary perspectives, current research, and relevant legislation.

-Three to six elective courses totaling 12 credits are required from the following:
+Four to seven elective courses totaling 16 credits are required from the following:

 NUTR 740, Nutrition for Children with Special Needs (2 credits)

 OT 722, Introduction to Assistive Technology

 OT 726, Assistive Technology and Sensory, Cognitive, and Communication Impairments

 RMP 501, Recreation Services for Individuals with Disabilities

 SW, OT, EDUC, KIN, NUTR, RMP Independent Study with a disability focus (2-4 credits)*

 *Independent Study (2-4 credits).
 The purpose of the independent study is to explore a topic that provides a detailed focus on an important issue related to individuals with disabilities.
 A student may also choose to engage in a small-scale research project to investigate an issue that affects individuals with disabilities.
 Each project will be negotiated with the student’s departmental faculty adviser and the coordinator of the minor program.